Azure/aks-engine/docs/design/proposed-template-refactor.md

 - There is no direct and intuitive mapping between the input apimodels and the ARM templates.
 The placeholder substitutions are performed at very specific areas in the template skeletons.
 It's hard to draw any generality from it and this makes it difficult to create the template JSONs purely through code as opposed to performing the placeholder substitutions.

-- This also limits the capabilities of acs-engine as far as extensibility is concerned.
+- This also limits the capabilities of aks-engine as far as extensibility is concerned.
 If we were to introduce more changes and customizations, it would potentially entail modifying the template skeleton layouts.
 This would just add more complexity.

 #### Possible Solutions